-5.23 Designated Waste Disposal Sites
+5.23 Contracted Waste Disposal Sites

-Municipal waste generated within the Region may be disposed of at any permitted facility.
+Municipal waste generated within the Region may be disposed of at any properly permitted facility.
+The 5 County Region has contracted with the Lycoming County Landfill to provide disposal capacity assurance over the ten year planning period.

-5.24 Designated Regional Transfer Stations
+5.24 Contracted Regional Transfer Stations

 It is acknowledged that transfer stations, both within and outside of the 5 County Region, currently accept and transfer waste to disposal sites.
+Haulers are able to deliver waste generated within the 5 County Region to any properly permitted Transfer Station.
+In addition, the Region has contracted with several Transfer Stations to ensure waste material is properly labeled and delivered to a permitted final disposal facility.